 The Gunpowder Plot was an attempt to kill King James I and the members of parliament.
 The plot was foiled and its failure is celebrated every year in England on 5 November when bonfires and fireworks are lit.

 In the late 16th century most people in England were Protestants but there was a significant minority of Catholics.
 The Catholics faced persecution although it was mainly priests who were executed as they were regarded as foreign agents.
 However ordinary Catholics faced severe fines for not attending Church of England services.

 In 1570 the Pope excommunicated Elizabeth I and declared that her people no longer had a duty to obey her.
 However, most Catholics remained loyal to Elizabeth but the Pope's actions made Protestants more suspicious of them.

 Queen Elizabeth died in March 1603 and she was succeeded by James VI of Scotland, who now became King James I of England as well.
-Catholics hoped that James treat them after all his wife, a Danish woman was a Catholic.
+Catholics hoped that James would treat them better, after all his wife, a Danish woman was a Catholic.
 They were soon to be disappointed.
-At first James stopped the fines for non-attendance at Church of England services.
-However 2 failed Catholic plots in 1603 alienated the king and he reinstated the fines in 1604.
-Nevertheless most Catholics remained loyal to James and would not take part in any violence.
+At first, James stopped the fines for non-attendance at Church of England services.
+However, 2 failed Catholic plots in 1603 alienated the king and he reinstated the fines in 1604.
+Nevertheless, most Catholics remained loyal to James and would not take part in any violence.

 There were however a small number who would.
 Among them were Robert Catesby (born 1573) and his friend Thomas Percy.
 Also Thomas Winter and John Wright.
 The most notorious of the plotters was a soldier named Guy Fawkes (born in Yorkshire in 1570).
 The five men met in May 1604.
 They discussed a plan to blow up parliament using gunpowder.